The best ways to relieve neck, back and shoulder pain at home

 The top of the screen needs to be level with your eyes - if possible the screen would be adjustable to a comfortable position.
 The keyboard should be in front of you with enough room for your wrists to rest when you're not using it and you should be able to use the mouse without reaching for it, Doak explains.

 "When setting up a desk to ensure it isn't causing pain or damage to your muscles, establish whether there is adequate work surface to allow a flexible arrangement for the screen, keyboard and mouse operation.
 Also, make sure there is adequate knee room to maintain a comfortable position," he adds.

 "Some people may consider using a gym ball instead of a chair as this can be used to improve core stability muscles and posture.
-This can be used to good effect as long as the ball height is correct and allows the upper legs to be at a right angle to the floor."
+This can be used to good effect as long as the ball height is correct and allows the upper legs to be parallel to the floor."

 Missaghi recommends using a chair that properly supports your lower back, which may mean investing in a new office chair.